• Skip to primary navigation

 Ingredients needed for making silken tofu pasta sauce with text overlay on each ingredient.

-See the recipe card below for exact measurements.
+See the recipe card below for the full ingredient list with exact measurements.

 How to Make Silken Tofu Pasta Sauce